 The following chart illustrates the average single-family home values in the Town of Princeton over the past ten years.
 Home values remained relatively stable between FY11 and FY17.
 There has been a 24% increase since then.

 The following chart illustrates the average single-family tax bill for the Town of Princeton over the past ten years.
 The average single-family tax bill is $1,254 more than it was in FY11 or approximately 26% higher.
-This is an average increase of 2.9% per year.
+This is a 2.6% increase compounded annually..

 The Population Chart below illustrates the population growth from FY10 to FY18.
 The population in FY10 was 3,413 compared to 3,470 in FY15 (an increase of 57).
 After falling in FY16, growth averaged 0.5% for the next two years.